vincentvankrunkelsven/courses-intro-to-sql/chapter2.md

 ```

---- type:NormalExercise lang:r xp:100 skills:1 key:7ff674a3a2
+--- type:NormalExercise lang:r xp:100 skills:1 key:826653c0d2
 ## Filter for multiple conditions

 Same as above, but incorporate AND, OR.
 Recall something from chapter 1, like DISTINCT or aggregate functions?
+Do at least one >= AND <= for comparison to BETWEEN in later exercise

 *** =instructions